 You can choose the billing term from monthly, yearly, and 36 monthly plans.
 I suggest you sign up for the 36 months to save 80%.

 Check/uncheck the website addons as you need.

 Enter your billing details and make the payment via PayPal or Credit card.

 Congratulations!
 You’re about to become a blogger.

-Click on the “MycPanel,” and it will take you to your Control Panel.
+Click on the “Websites,” and it will allow you to add your website.

-WordPress is a popular Content Management System CMS) for blog operations.
-With WordPress, you can have complete control over your blog in terms of design, content creation and distribution, blog functionality, and monetization - all without requiring any technical expertise.
+I suggest new bloggers start their blog only using WordPress.org WordPress is a popular Content Management System CMS) for blog operations.
+With WordPress, you can have complete control over your blog regarding design, content creation and distribution, blog functionality, and monetization – all for free and without requiring any technical expertise.
 The ease of use is one of the greatest advantages of using WordPress for blogging.